harshasai93/Udacity-Self-Driving-Nanodegree-Projects/P2/Writeup.md

 So I added two layers of drop-out after each of the Fully Connected Layer except the last one.
 The Validation accuracy improved significantly to 94.6 % by this method.

-After I adjusted the Hyper-parameters like keep-prob, learning rate, epochs and batch-size for several iterations to achieve the validation accuracy of 94.6%
+After that I adjusted the Hyper-parameters like keep-prob, learning rate, epochs and batch-size for several iterations to achieve the validation accuracy of 94.6%

 If a well known architecture was chosen:
 * What architecture was chosen?